What is cervical mucus?

 Persistent itching or burning, linked to an infection or an imbalanced vaginal flora.

 These signs often indicate a treatable infection.
-Early consultation prevents complications like secondary infertility.
-It also helps rule out benign causes, such as temporary irritation.
+Seeing a doctor early helps prevent complications such as secondary infertility.
+It also helps rule out benign causes, like a temporary irritation.

-Cervical mucus, a key player in fertility, reflects your hormonal balance and intimate health.
+Cervical mucus, a true ally of fertility, reflects hormonal balance and intimate health.
 By adjusting a few habits, you can improve its quality.
 Here are some valuable tips:

-Stay hydrated: 1.5 to 2 liters of water a day helps keep cervical mucus fluid.
-Water makes up 90% of its structure and affects its texture and stretchiness.
+Stay hydrated: 1.5 to 2 liters of water per day promote fluid mucus.
+Water makes up 90% of its structure, influencing its texture and elasticity.

-Adopt a balanced diet: Vitamins B6 (hormone synthesis), C (texture), D (hormonal health), and E (circulation), combined with zinc (regulation) and omega-3 (from fatty fish), all help improve its quality.
+Adopt a **balanced diet**: vitamins B6 (hormone synthesis), C (tissue quality), D (hormonal health) and E (circulation), combined with zinc (regulation) and **omega‑3** (fatty fish), all help improve its quality.

-Avoid vaginal douching: it disrupts your flora and can dry out cervical mucus.
-Choose gentle cleansing with water instead.
+Avoid vaginal douching: it disrupts the vaginal flora and can dry out the mucus.
+Opt instead for gentle cleansing with water only.

-Manage your stress and learn to control it: cortisol affects estrogen and reduces cervical mucus production.
-Yoga or deep breathing help you relax and balance your hormones.
-Physical activity helps release tension.
-Sophrology can help you stay grounded and put stressful situations into perspective.
+Manage your stress, learn to keep it under control: cortisol affects estrogen, reducing cervical mucus production.
+Yoga or deep breathing promote relaxation and help balance hormones.
+Physical activity helps you let off steam and release tension.
+Sophrology helps you stay grounded in the present and put stressful situations into perspective.

-Heavy discharge, especially during ovulation, is a sign of good health but can be uncomfortable.
-What are the solutions to stay confident, calm, and comfortable in your underwear and clothes?
+Heavy discharge, especially around ovulation, is a sign of good health but can be uncomfortable.
+What solutions are there to help you feel confident, calm, and comfortable in your underwear and clothes?

-Using a menstrual thong for light flow is recommended.
-Its breathable materials absorb excess moisture without causing irritation.
-Opt for seamless or ultra-thin styles for complete discretion.
+Using a menstrual tanga for light flow is recommended.
+Its breathable fabrics absorb excess moisture without irritation.
+Choose seamless or ultra-thin styles for absolute discretion.

-Avoid disposable panty liners with questionable ingredients that pollute the environment.
+Avoid disposable, polluting panty liners with questionable ingredients.

-Choose period lingerie made from certified, labeled (Oeko-Tex, GOTS) healthy fabrics and breathable natural materials (bamboo, cotton) with no PFAS or petrochemical derivatives.
+Choose menstrual lingerie made from safe, certified and labeled fabrics (Oeko-Tex, GOTS) and natural, breathable materials (bamboo, cotton) with no PFAS or petrochemical derivatives.

-Avoid tight clothes (like skinny jeans), which create moisture.
+Avoid tight clothing (like skinny jeans), which encourages moisture build-up.

 ⬛ Cervical mucus, secreted by the cervix, is a key marker of women’s health.
-Its texture and amount change to protect, aid conception, or signal imbalances.
-Its stretchy texture during ovulation helps sperm travel, increasing the chances of getting pregnant.
+By varying in texture and quantity, it protects, supports conception or signals imbalances.
+Its stretchy, egg-white-like texture around ovulation helps sperm travel, increasing the chances of conception.
 Observing its changes helps you understand your cycle and spot imbalances, for a proactive approach to intimate health.
-Sperm can survive up to 5 days in high-quality mucus, widening the fertile window.
+Sperm can survive up to 5 days in high-quality cervical mucus, extending the fertile window.

-Cervical mucus is present throughout the menstrual cycle, but its appearance varies depending on the phase.
-After your period, it’s scant, dry, or pasty, and can be hard to distinguish.
-As ovulation approaches, under the influence of estrogen, it becomes more fluid, stretchy, and clear—similar to egg whites.
-This peak of fertile mucus marks the time of maximum fertility.
-After ovulation, progesterone makes it thick and sticky, signaling the end of the fertile window.
+Cervical mucus is present throughout the menstrual cycle, but its appearance changes depending on the phase.
+After your period, it’s scant, dry or pasty, and can be hard to identify.
+As ovulation approaches, under the influence of oestrogen, it becomes more fluid, stretchy and transparent, like raw egg white.
+This peak in fertile mucus marks the time of maximum fertility.
+After ovulation, progesterone makes it thick and sticky, signalling the end of the fertile window.

-White discharge includes all vaginal secretions, while cervical mucus is a specific secretion produced by the cervix.
-Cervical mucus changes predictably throughout the cycle, becoming stretchy and slippery at ovulation, while white discharge often remains creamy or thick.
+“Vaginal discharge” is a broad term that covers all vaginal secretions, while cervical mucus is a specific secretion produced by the cervix.
+Cervical mucus changes in a predictable way throughout the cycle, becoming stretchy and slippery at ovulation, whereas vaginal discharge often remains creamy or thick.

-After ovulation, if fertilization occurs, cervical mucus thickens due to progesterone, forming a mucus plug that protects the embryo.
-This change happens about 1 to 3 weeks after fertilization.
-Some women notice light pink or brown spotting (implantation) and increased discharge.
-However, these signs vary and are not conclusive: a blood or urine test remains the reliable way to confirm pregnancy.
+After ovulation, if fertilization occurs, cervical mucus thickens under the effect of progesterone to form a mucus plug that protects the embryo.
+This change appears about 1 to 3 weeks after fertilization.
+Some women notice light pink or brown spotting (implantation) and more abundant mucus.
+However, these signs vary greatly and are not conclusive: a blood or urine test is still the reliable way to confirm pregnancy.